 Only the University Field Supervisor is allowed to seek placements for Student Teaching.
 Students may not act on their own behalf, nor have anyone other than the approved University Field Supervisor act on their behalf, regarding placements.
 Information regarding placements will be available in Black 101 as it is received.
 Most schools finalize placements around finals week (see deadlines).

-Students must attend a mandatory Pre-Fall Information Meeting during the spring quarter prior to Pre-Fall.
+Students must attend a mandatory Pre-Autumn Information Meeting during the spring quarter prior to Pre-Autumn.
 This meeting will focus on general information about placement, procedures, expectations and refunds.
 Course/section numbers for pre-registration will be disseminated at this meeting.
 An email will be sent to applicant's CWU GroupWise account during spring quarter identifying dates and times of this mandatory meeting.
 Student ID must be shown in order to receive course/section numbers.

 An email will be sent to applicant's CWU GroupWise account during Spring quarter with your course number to register.
 You must register by the end of Spring quarter.
 You will not be allowed in the classroom unless you are registered.
 Deadlines for withdrawal are different than deadlines for fall quarter (withdrawal information).